School History and Organisation

 At Langley Hall Primary Academy, we support students with learning difficulties and emotional needs to allow them to achieve their full potential.
 We identify barriers to learning and implement interventions to support students’ learning and well being.

-The concerns regarding students raised by members of staff or parents are further investigated by a class teacher liaising with SENCO.
+The concerns regarding students raised by members of staff or parents are further investigated by a class teacher liaising with the Head of Senco & Inclusion.
 We aim to identify students with additional needs as soon as possible to provide them with appropriate interventions aimed to support their learning and emotional development.
-Children will be observed so that the SENCO can gather information for initial and further assessment of individual children’s needs so that the teaching and learning can be adjusted appropriately.
+Children will be observed so that the Head of Senco & Inclusion can gather information for initial and further assessment of individual children’s needs so that the teaching and learning can be adjusted appropriately.
 We also liaise with outside agencies to provide the support that children require.

 We believe that children should be offered full access to a broad and balanced curriculum to enable them to become valuable citizens.